seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 user is already logged in before any of these tests run, these test cases will not work. <br />

 ## Functionality 2. login
+**NOTE: Each of these tests must be ran individually, and ensured that on bestbuy.ca that the user is logged out before running the next test
 In this test, we tested the login of an account on the BestBuy website.
-There were 3 test cases for this.
+There were 3 test cases for this, located in the SIDE file testcase27.side

 `test2valid`
 **ENSURE YOU ARE LOGGED OUT BEFORE TEST CASE**